Kalpesh-Tech/Airborne-Threat-Detection-Ps_01/README.md

-# AIRBORNE THREAT DETECTION IN SURVEILLANCE VIDEOS
+# AIRBORNE THREAT DETECTION IN SURVEILLANCE PS_01

 ## Overview
 Airborne threats, such as drones or other flying objects, pose significant security risks in surveillance scenarios.
 This project aims to detect airborne threats using deep learning techniques.
 We collected a dataset from various platforms, applied data augmentation to improve detection accuracy, and trained a YOLOv8 model on Google Colab.